Barcelona is a captivating seaside city chock-a-block with culture, stunning architecture and an unrivalled drinking and dining scene.

 As Britain’s second city, it’s no surprise Birmingham has one of the best airports in the UK.
 With a great selection of shops, restaurants and first-class facilities, flying from Birmingham Airport is a great choice.

 The airport is very easy to get to whichever way you want to travel.
-If you’re driving, you’ll find a choice of seven carparks, which are all easily accessible from the terminal by foot or via the courtesy shuttle bus.
-Book a car park space online in advance and get up to 50% off.
+If you’re driving, you’ll find a choice of car parks, which are all easily accessible from the terminal by foot or via the courtesy shuttle bus.
+Book a car park space online in advance and get up to 70% off.

 If you prefer to take public transport, you’ll find bus services running directly to the airport or to Birmingham International Airport train station.
-There is a free and frequent Air Rail from the station, which takes you to the terminal in just two minutes.
+There is a free Air-Rail link from the station, which takes you straight into the terminal in less than 5 minutes.

 The terminal has plenty of shops for you to browse whilst you wait to board your flight, so why not start at World Duty Free?
 You can’t go to the airport without checking out the deals here, so treat yourself to a luxury bottle of gin or some new skincare products.
-Dixons Travel has all your last-minute travel electricals, be it an adapter plug or new iPhone charger.
-And you’ll also find fashion stores like Superdry, Victoria’s Secret and Accessorize.
+InMotion has all your last-minute travel electricals, be it an adapter plug or new iPhone charger.
+And you’ll also find fashion stores like Superdry and Accessorize.

 There’s also a selection of great cafés, bars and restaurants where you can dine before you fly.
 Costa, Caffé Nero and Pret a Manger all have your daily caffeine fix.
-You can grab a wrap from Wrapchic or if you’d prefer, Burger King do a great meal deal.
-Giraffe is perfect for families and All Bar One has a great food and drink menu.
+You can grab a wrap from Wrapchic or if you’d prefer, Giraffe is perfect for families and Wetherspoon has a great food and drink menu.

 To find out about our other services, head to our terminal facilities page.